Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 - Set in Outlook Web for the currently logged on user
 - Centrally managed only or exist along user created signatures (signatures only)
 - Copied to an alternate path for easy access on mobile devices not directly supported by this script (signatures only)

+Set-Outlooksignatures can be **executed on the client side, or on a server without end user interaction**.
+On clients, it can run as part of the logon script, as scheduled task, or on user demand via a desktop icon, start menu entry, link or any other way of starting a program.
+Signatures and OOF messages can also be created and deployed centrally, without end user interaction.

 **Sample templates** for signatures and OOF messages demonstrate all available features and are provided as .docx and .htm files.

 **Simulation mode** allows content creators and admins to simulate the behavior of the script and to inspect the resulting signature files before going live.